 Top stitch around the perimeter of the jar opener.
 Surprisingly, I did not have any issues with the rubber sliding through my sewing machine.
-The tricky part was preventing the magnet from sticking to the metal sewing machine plate.
-You might have to hold it away from the plate slightly, or move it to the side as you sew around the square.

 Since I made several, I put them all on the fridge low enough for my toddler to reach them.
 He thought it was fun to pull them off, use them as frisbees, and eventually put them back in different patterns.